Modern Slavery and Human Trafficking Statement

-Both Councils are required, pursuant to section 54(1) of the Modern Slavery Act 2015 to produce a slavery and human trafficking statement for each financial year.
-The following constitutes its joint Statement for the financial year ending 31st March 2021:
+Malvern Hills District Council and Wychavon District Council are recommended, pursuant to section 54(1) of the Modern Slavery Act 2015 to produce a modern slavery and human trafficking statement.

 - a person holds another person in slavery or servitude and the circumstances are such that the person knows or ought to know that the other person is held in slavery or servitude, or

 - the person requires another person to perform forced or compulsory labour and the circumstances are such that the person knows or ought to know that the other person is being required to perform forced or compulsory labour.

 The Act defines Human Trafficking as:

 - a person commits an offence if the person arranges or facilitates the travel of another person with a view exploiting that person.

 - a person is exploited if one or more of the following apply in relation to the person - slavery, servitude and forced or compulsory labour.

 We are committed to improving our practices to combat slavery and human trafficking.
 As part of Local Government, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
 In addition to our responsibility as an employer, we also acknowledge we have a duty as District Councils to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.

 We are absolutely committed to preventing slavery and human trafficking in our corporate activities and to ensure our supply chains are free from slavery and human trafficking.

 Malvern Hills District Council has a five year plan (2020-2025) which identifies three strategic priorities: Our Communities; Our Economy and Our Environment.